JCBASE/phase-1-javascript-project-mode/README.md

 # Search Albums and Like Songs

 ## Basic story of application:
 This application was meant to present a list of albums.
 Using TOMORROW X TOGETHER's discography page (July 2023) as reference, I was able to create a display of +x+ album covers and list each of the albums respective songs with a press of a button.
-With the knowledge that I've learned throughout phase-1, you can be able to search a specific album and like your favorite songs.
+With the knowledge that I've learned throughout phase-1, you can be able to search a specific +x+ album and like your favorite songs.

 ## Core Features of MVP:
-* A search bar that searches albums by ID.
+* A search bar that searches albums by ID number.
 * Lists titles of the ablums and images of the album covers.
 * Button provides song titles.
 * Clickable hearts next to each song title.